 Plovdiv is a favourite place for young people and family with kids, business travellers and tourists.
-That’s why there is a huge choice of restaurants and place to eat.
+That’s why there is a huge choice of restaurants and a place to eat.
 The places that will impress you with its charm are:

 - Beerhouse Jägerhof - famous place to have a beer in Plovdiv with the typical Bavarian atmosphere.
 You can try Bulgarian cuisine and Bavarian dishes when enjoying the unique spirit.

 - Restaurant Megdana - located in the central part of Plovdiv.
 It is built in traditional style and offers each evening Bulgarian folklore program and DJ.

 - Restaurant Hemingway - offers two halls and lobby bar, cosy and refined atmosphere and of course a variety of good cuisine.

 Transportation to Plovdiv

 Plovdiv is an important transport centre of Bulgaria and main link between the capital Sofia with Istanbul and the Aegean Sea.
 International Airport Plovdiv has located 12 km from the city which is the most convenient way to reach the city.

 If you are going to use Sofia International Airport, it is better to use a private transfer to Plovdiv instead of public or railway transportation.
 Bulgaria Transfer’s best offer is transfer by private car at the rate of 82£, one way, which takes 1h 40 min.
 Enjoy your comfortable & safe journey with Bulgaria Transfers!

 Plovdiv is doubtless a must-see because it worth it to walk around the remnants of long-forgotten civilizations and feel its unique atmosphere.
 Do not forget to check our offer when planning your trip to Plovdiv!